 Most types of boats and water activities are welcomed at Folsom Lake.
 Popular activities include:

 Paddle boats and pontoon boats

-Folsom Lake boaters are allowed to sleep overnight onboard their vessels as long as they have a self-contained sanitation and grey water system.
+Folsom Lake boaters are allowed to sleep overnight on board their vessels as long as they have self-contained sanitation and greywater system.
 Your boat must also provide sleeping accommodations for all persons aboard.
 There are specially designated moorings for overnight boat camping.

 About Folsom Lake

 Folsom Lake covers approximately 11,450 acres.
-There is about 75 miles of shoreline, and maximum elevation is 466 feet.
-Average water temperature during the summer is a very pleasant 75 degrees, and the maximum water depth is 250 feet.
+There are about 75 miles of shoreline, and the maximum elevation is 466 feet.
+The average water temperature during the summer is a very pleasant 75 degrees, and the maximum water depth is 250 feet.

 The water level at the lake varies from year to year, depending on rainfall and other factors.
-You can check the current water level here.
+You can check the current water level on our watch page.

 The Folsom Lake boating season reaches its peak from mid-May through mid-July.
 During that time, parking and launch ramps tend to be very full and visitors should expect longer wait times.

 Hiking, camping, and fishing are popular at Folsom Lake.
 If you’re looking for things to do before or after you get on the water, you’ll have plenty of choices.